Work Design and Process Improvement

 Key Takeaways

-- Process improvement starts with baseline data and root cause analysis before a solution is selected.
+- Process improvement starts with baseline data and root-cause analysis before a solution is chosen.

-- A redesigned workflow should reduce waste without weakening compliance, documentation quality, privacy, or revenue controls.
+- A redesigned workflow must reduce waste without weakening compliance, documentation quality, privacy, or revenue controls.

 - Sustainable improvement requires post-implementation monitoring, not just a successful go-live date.